Songiso24/Customer_Churn_Analysis/Readme.md

 Financial teams can quantify revenue at risk and evaluate the ROI of retention programs.

 # In summary:
-The churn dashboard and prediction model empower decision-makers to detect early warning signs, intervene before customers leave, and reduce financial losses from churn.Customer Churn Prediction & Dashboard
+The churn dashboard and prediction model empower decision-makers to detect early warning signs, intervene before customers leave, and reduce financial losses from churn.